A kickass engineering resume will make you stand out from the competition, and it’s the first hurdle to clear to landing

 - Coordinated with utility over substation interconnection

 - Completed power flow, short circuit, and arc flash analysis

 To tag onto this, find ways to infuse your unique skills into your experience.
 A good way to do this is to include challenges you overcame in projects.
 For example, think of the replacement of a facility’s high voltage electrical switchgear.
 You’d write the following as a descriptor:

-Limit cutover to new switchgear to 24 hours to maintain facility operations.
+New switchgear cutover, limited to 24 hours to maintain facility operations.

 Important Note: add quantitative results to your resume.
 This includes cost optimizations, efficiency improvements, and profits.
 These metrics are easy for readers to consume and evaluate.

 #3 Guide your readers with your project descriptions